 To illustrate some possible consequences of civil war, we next analyze a simple setting with a power vacuum.
 We first examine a condition with insecurity but without any collective organization.
-Although such atomized anarchy never literally prevails - in practice there is always some form of collective social and political organization beyond the individual - its examination helps clarify ideas and sets the stage for the more complex interaction among collective organizations.
-We then examine contests between hierarchically organized groups as a framework for analyzing civil wars7.
+Although such atomized anarchy never literally prevails - in practice there is always some form of collective social and political organization beyond the individual - its examination helps clarify ideas and sets the stage for the more complex interaction among collective organizations by showing how the leadership of these collective organizations might emerge.
+We then examine contests between hierarchically organized groups as a framework for analyzing civil wars10.